Natanebi

 The Natanebi (ნატანები) is a river in western Georgia, located in the region of Guria.
+It originates on the northern slope of the Meskheti Range, at an altitude of 2,548 m above sea level.
 It flows into the Black Sea near Shekvetili.
 It is 60 km long, and has a drainage basin of 657 km2.

 The Natanebi corresponds to the ancient River Isis, described by Greek historian Arrian of Nicomedia in his Periplus of the Euxine Sea.